jtek/ceph-utils/README.md

 creates automatically.

-The scheduler both tracks file writes to detect recent heavy fragmentation and slowly scans the whole filesystem over a one week period (the number of hours targeted for this slow scan can be passed as a parameter).
-During the slow scan it detects lower fragmentation and fragmentation it didn't have time to remove yet.
+The scheduler both tracks file writes to detect recent heavy fragmentation and slowly scans the whole filesystem over a one month period (the number of hours targeted for this slow scan can be passed as a parameter).
+During the slow scan it detects fragmentation it didn't have time to process yet.

 The scheduler tries to restrict IO load and memory usage in several ways.
-With default settings it should not put any significant load on a Ceph OSD and should not use significantly more than 100MB by OSD.
+With default settings it should not put any significant load on a Ceph OSD and should not use significantly more than 100MB of memory by OSD.

 The latest versions are able to handle more standard Btrfs usages (with many snapshots for example).
 It won't try to defragment read-only snapshots, will